 The School and the Parents Council would like to take this opportunity to thank each and every person who contributed in any way to this successful event.
 All proceeds will be reinvested into initiatives such as the Book Rental scheme and increasing the bank of books of the accelerated reading programme.
 We wish you and yours a very Happy Christmas.

-Check out Gallery for pictures of the day.
+Check out the Gallery for photos of the day.